kalkuteminal/Animation-DNA/01-Quick-start.md

 * **REEL_01** `episode`.

 In ASSETS folder create a structure the same as in **`<rootProject>/PROD/3D/scenes/ASSETS/`**
-In CHARACTERS folder create Asset Build with type `characters` and name BENDER.
+In CHARACTERS folder create Asset Build with type `characters` and name **BENDER**.
-Use BENDER_TMB_01.jpg as thumbnail image from: **`<rootProject>/PREP/ART/ASSETS/CHARACTERS/BENDER`**
-In ENVIRONMENTS folder create NYC folder and inside create Asset Build with type `environment` and name NYC.
+Use BENDER_TMB_01.jpg as thumbnail image from: `<rootProject>/PREP/ART/ASSETS/CHARACTERS/BENDER` In ENVIRONMENTS folder create NYC folder and inside create Asset Build with type `environment` and name **NYC**.
-In EDA folder create Asset Build with type `eda` and name nycLitght.
+In EDA folder create Asset Build with type `eda` and name **nycLitght**.
-In PROPS folder create Asset Build with type `props` and name fooApple.
+In PROPS folder create Asset Build with type `props` and name **fooApple**.

 In **REEL_01** create `sequence` **010** and inside it create `shot` **SHOT_010**
 Now **link** BENDER, fooApple and NYC assets to a shot.

-If DNA project already exists in FTrack, just learn how it structured.
+If DNA project already exists in FTrack, just learn assets properties and structure.
 ![](https://lh3.googleusercontent.com/-cI5QOWjY1H0/VyHxKJ3bB4I/AAAAAAAAFek/YrUVtebFJ9o084FPLGA5FG6JeDUM_SQ_gCCo/s1440/gettingStarted_FTR_04.gif)

 For JSON version use template in **`<rootProject>/PREP/PIPELINE/DNA/DIC`**